Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 This post is the start of a series of dev-log posts I'm planning to write of my personal journey and learning process of creating Velocity Lapse.
 I plan to share the steps of planning, UI design, development, launch, and marketing -some of which is the first time I have done so for a mobile app.

-Though I am not at all new to design or development, mobile app development is a relatively new area for me.
-My only prior experience with mobile app development are my contributions to [Bible Notify](https://biblenotify.github.io) and some design-related work for another app.
+Although I am not at all new to design or development, mobile app development is a relatively new area for me.
+My only experience with mobile app development up to this point are my contributions to [Bible Notify](https://biblenotify.github.io) and some design-related work for another app.

 Above that, this the first time I have directly monitized one of my own software projects as I usually go [open-source](https://github.com/Correct-Syntax) for most non-client projects.

-That is to say, if you're more experienced in app development or the business side of things (or even if you not) and you have a suggestion, a comment or some advice, [I'd love to hear](mailto:hi@noahrahm.com) what you have to share.
+That is to say, if you're more experienced in app development or the business side of things (or even if you not) and you have a suggestion, a comment or some advice, I'd love to hear what you have to share via [email](mailto:hi@noahrahm.com) or the comments section below.

 ### The app idea